DweebsUnited/CodeMonkey/projects/README.md

 HeavyOyster - WIP
     Idea for a generative behavior system that both responds to its environment and behaves in a locally optimal way

+HuskyKangaroo
+    Recursive octree rasterizer, with a sick blender shader

 IntensePuppet
     String art creator
     Draws a random path around the control points